hyperoslo/capistrano-foreman/README.md

 (sudo) restart sites/app
 ```

+## Environment management

+Foreman gem [handles environment variables](http://ddollar.github.io/foreman/#ENVIRONMENT) using .env files.
+It will load by default a file
+ named`.env` if such file exist.
+If you want more fine grained control on the environment of exported configuration you can use these two variables:

+* `foreman_env_files`: (default `[]`) an explicit list of env files to load during export.
+It can be useful to load different env files in
+  different capistrano env.
+With multistage extension one can do `set foreman_env_files, ['common', rails_env]`.
+The argument is
+  an array of filenames *without* `.env` extension (it will be added automatically).
+If this list is not empty default `.env` file *won't*
+  be loaded by foreman.
+* `foreman_generate_rails_env`: (default `false`) if `true` a file with common Rails env variables (currently `RAILS_ENV` and `RACK_ENV`)
+ is automatically generated and prepended to the above list.
+Notice that setting this option to `true` will disable loading of default `.env`
+ file.

 ## Credits

 Hyper made this.
 We're a digital communications agency with a passion for good code,